unionai/unionai-docs/source/development-cycle/setting-up-a-project.md

 ## Terminology

-In everyday use the term "project" is often used to refer to not just the Union entity that holds a set of workflows, but also to the local directory in which you are developing those workflows, and to the GitHub (or other SCM) repository that you are using to store the same workflow code.
+In everyday use, the term "project" is often used to refer to not just the Union entity that holds a set of workflows, but also to the local directory in which you are developing those workflows, and to the GitHub (or other SCM) repository that you are using to store the same workflow code.

 To avoid confusion, in this guide we will stick to the following naming conventions:

-* **Union Project**: The entity in your Union instance that holds a set of workflows, as described above.
+* **Union project**: The entity in your Union instance that holds a set of workflows, as described above.
 Often referred to simply as a **project**.
 * **Workflow directory**: The local directory in which you are developing workflows.
   This directory does not necessarily correspond one-to-one with a Union project.
-  Often you will have multiple workflow directories that correspond to a single Union project.
+  Often you will have multiple workflow directories that are all registered to a single Union project.
 * **Workflow repository**: The GitHub (or other SCM) repository that you are using to store and manage your workflow code.
-  This repository does not necessarily correspond one-to-one with either workflow directory or a Union project, though it may correspond to at least the latter.
+  This repository does not necessarily correspond one-to-one with either workflow directory or a Union project.

 ## Create a Union project